22 February 2024

 The investigation

-Memory profiling revealed the root cause: span attributes were being recomputed from scratch on every single execute_field call.
-For a complex GraphQL query that resolves dozens or hundreds of fields, this meant the same attribute hashes were being created and discarded over and over again.
+Span attributes were being rebuilt on every execute_field call.
+A GraphQL query can resolve dozens or hundreds of fields, so the same kinds of hashes were allocated repeatedly and then discarded.

-The attributes in question - things like the field name, parent type, and return type - are static.
+The field name, parent type, and return type do not change during those calls.

 The fix